If you borrowed money to attend college, you most likely won’t feel any impact when the Federal Reserve cuts interest rates.

 When people say the Fed raises or lowers interest rates, they’re mainly referring to how the U.S. central bank decides to adjust its main monetary policy tool: the federal funds rate, or the interest rate charged to banks for overnight lending.

 While the federal funds rate isn’t the exact interest rate you’re charged for taking out credit, it serves as a benchmark for the rates you have to pay on other loans, such as credit cards and auto loans.
 Essentially, if the Fed hikes or cuts the fed funds rate, interest rates on those loans respond in kind.

-But not federal student loans.
+But that’s not the case for federal student loans.
 Lawmakers meet annually to determine interest rates for loans taken out during each subsequent school year.
-In other words, policymakers met this spring to determine how much it’ll cost to take out a student loan between July 1, 2019, and June 30, 2020.
+In other words, policymakers met this spring to determine how much it’ll cost to take out a student loan between July 1, 2020, and June 30, 2021.

 But even though the Fed doesn’t have direct control over student loan interest rates, you might start to see them behave in a similar manner.
 That’s because Congress ties interest rates to external market forces, mainly to the 10-year U.S. Treasury yield.
 The same factors influencing those returns are also dictating Fed officials’ decision-making.